emusb-device

 The interrupt is mandatory for the emUSB-Device Middleware operation.
 The interrupt priority selection is a part of Application level - the interrupt priority selected in the template files is not suitable for real project.
 For USB recommended setting the interrupt priority as high as possible.

-• The following code snippet shows the interrupt configuration for both CM4 and CM0+ cores.
+• The following code snippet shows the interrupt configuration:

 #define USBD_ISR_PRIO (3U)